 Front doors are more vulnerable as they're seldom used and most home owners don't notice problems right away.
 The Portsmouth, NH homeowner of the front door shown to the right, found wood rot when she started to touch up the paint on the trim.
 She realized the problem was more serious that a quick paint job and called my handyman company.

 This owner was being conscientious in painting the trim around her doors and windows.
 Her house was only 5 years old.
-Unfortunately the problem was due to improper flashing during construction of the house, made worse by the first homeowner not focusing on home maintenance for a brand new house as this situation required repair rotted wood door bottom.
+Unfortunately the problem was due to improper flashing during construction of the house, made worse by the first homeowner not focusing on home maintenance until the situation required repairing the door and surrounding trim.

 Many people forget that exterior paint's first priority is to protect your home from water damage.
 When the wood isn't sealed (caulking and paint) properly, the wood absorbs water and this moisture enables fungi to live.
 The fungi breaks down the wood fibers and decomposition occurs.
 The challenge is most or all of this damage is hidden from eye sight for quite some time.
 The moisture can travel up the kick plate under the door to reach the threshold.
 It can spread to the vertical wood trim and door jambs sitting on top of … and touching the threshold.